DeepakAkkara/COVID-19-Severity-Analysis/README.md

 <p align="center">
     <img src="assets/pairplot clean.png" width=50%/>
     <br>
-    Pair Plots showing correlations and relationships between all numerical features and delimited by death/ICU.
+    Pairplots showing correlations and relationships between all numerical features and delimited by death/ICU.
 Orange patients died and/or were in the ICU.
     (click for more)
 </p>

 <p align="center">
     <img src="assets/pairplot detail.png" width=50%/>
     <br>
-    Pair Plot detail
+    Pairplot detail
 </p>
 There were a number of pairplots which revealed some insight.
 For example, the length of stay (LOS) feature, shows that on average, patients who stayed in the hospital longer tended to be more likely to die and/or end up in the ICU.